Past, Present, and Future of Bug Tracking in the Generative AI Era: Introduction

-As the volume of reported bugs grows with the scale of software projects, the importance of efficient and reliable bug tracking systems has become more pronounced, solidifying their role as a critical enabler of software quality assurance \cite{hassan2009predicting, guo2010characterizing}.
+The correlation between increasing project scale and bug frequency underscores the necessity of robust bug tracking systems as a cornerstone of software quality assurance \cite{hassan2009predicting, guo2010characterizing}.
 Widely used bug tracking tools such as Jira\footnote{\url{https://www.atlassian.com/software/jira}}, Bugzilla\footnote{\url{https://www.bugzilla.org/}}, and GitHub Issues\footnote{\url{https://github.com/features/issues}} have played central roles in software engineering.
 Jira, released in 2002, has become a dominant system in enterprise settings for handling bugs, tasks, and project management workflows.
 Bugzilla, publicly available since 1998, has been used in many open source projects as one of the canonical issue tracking platforms, particularly for its flexibility and openness.
 GitHub Issues has also emerged as one of the most widely used bug tracking systems in open source communities.
 These tools are used widely across open source communities and proprietary organizations, often acting as the canonical system for bug reporting, triage, assignment, status tracking, historical analysis, and the communication channel for the stakeholders.